hashicorp/terraform-provider-kubernetes/website/docs/r/storage_class.html.markdown

 * `storage_provisioner` - (Required) Indicates the type of the provisioner
 * `reclaim_policy` - (Optional) Indicates the reclaim policy to use.
 If no reclaimPolicy is specified when a StorageClass object is created, it will default to Delete.
 * `allow_volume_expansion` - (Optional) Indicates whether the storage class allow volume expand, default true
+* `volume_binding_mode` - (Optional) Indicates when volume binding and dynamic provisioning should occur, default Immediate

 ## Nested Blocks